By Deborah Goonan, Independent American Communities

 • A higher than average risk of litigation.

 All of this mass production and establishment of common interest communities was supposed to make housing more affordable.
-In fact, we are left with precisely the opposite effect.
+In fact, we are left with precisely the opposite effect — unaffordable housing in many U.S. urban areas.

 What alternatives exist for millions of Americans seeking modestly priced housing?

-There are several trends, with pros and cons.
+There are several trends, each with its pros and cons.

 The Tiny House